uhppoted/uhppote-cli/README.md

   uhppote-cli get-listener 405419896

   405419896  192.168.1.100:60001
+  405419896  192.168.1.100:60001 7s
 ```

 #### `set-listener`

-Sets the IP address + port to which to send controller event notifications.
+Sets the IPv4 address:port to which to send event notifications.
 The command returns a fixed width columnar table with:

 - `serial number`
 - `sucess` _(true/false)_
 ```
-uhppote-cli [options] set-listener <device> <address:port>
+uhppote-cli [options] set-listener <device> <address:port> [interval]

   <device>       (required) Controller serial number
   <address:port> (required) Listener IP address and port
+  <interval>     (optional) Auto-send interval (seconds).
+Defaults to 0 (no auto-send) if not specified.

   Options:
   --config      Sets the uhppoted.conf file to use for controller configurations